Hustle & Flow: Plot

-DJay, a pimp and drug dealer in Memphis, Tennessee, is dissatisfied with his life and finds himself grappling with a midlife crisis.
-After reconnecting with his old friend Key, a sound technician, DJay is inspired to pursue a career in hip hop music.

-With the help of Key and Shelby, a sound mixer, DJay begins creating songs that reflect his frustrations with life in the ghetto.
-Despite his lack of formal experience, DJay proves to be a talented lyricist and rapper.
-The group manages to create songs with the potential for local radio play, including "Whoop That Trick" and "It's Hard out Here for a Pimp".
+DJay, a pimp and drug dealer in Memphis, Tennessee, is dissatisfied with his life but feels powerless to change it.
+After reconnecting with his old friend Key, a sound technician, DJay is inspired to try his hand at hip hop music.
+Backed by Key and Shelby, a sound mixer, DJay begins creating songs that reflect his frustrations with life in the ghetto.
+Despite his lack of experience, DJay proves to be a talented lyricist and rapper.
+The group quickly records several promising songs, including "Whoop That Trick" and "It's Hard out Here for a Pimp".

 However, the road to success is fraught with setbacks.
 DJay hustles to secure the necessary equipment and recording time, even going so far as to offer Nola, his top prostitute, to a microphone salesman in exchange for gear.
-Nola is outraged by the exchange, leading to a heated argument, during which DJay promises her a bigger role in the future.
+Nola is embittered and yells at DJay for how he treats her; embarrassed, he agrees to let her play a bigger role in his plans.
 Meanwhile, Key's marriage suffers under the strain of the project, and DJay expels Lexus, one of his other prostitutes, and her infant son after she mocks his ambitions.
-Shug, another of DJay's girls, who is pregnant, becomes involved in the recording process by singing hooks for the songs, and a romantic connection develops between her and DJay.
+Shug, DJay's former top girl who is now pregnant and in need of money, starts providing hooks for his songs, and a romantic connection develops between her and DJay.

-As the group finishes recording, DJay learns that Skinny Black, a successful Memphis rapper, will be attending a Fourth of July party.
-DJay attends the event under the pretext of providing marijuana with the intention of giving Skinny his demo tape.
-Initially dismissive, Skinny Black eventually agrees to take the tape after DJay persuades him during the party.
-However, before DJay leaves, he discovers that a drunken Skinny Black has destroyed the demo.
+DJay learns that Skinny Black, a popular Memphis gangsta rapper he credits as his main influence, will be attending a local Fourth of July party.
+DJay attends the event under the pretext of providing marijuana so he can give Skinny his demo tape.
+Initially dismissive, Skinny finally takes the demo after DJay plays to his ego.
+However, before DJay leaves, he discovers that a drunken Skinny trashed the demo.
 Enraged, DJay confronts Skinny, who insults him.
-In a violent outburst, DJay beats Skinny Black nearly to death and attempts to revive him.
-When one of Black's associates walks in and pulls a gun, DJay seizes Black's gun and shoots the man in the arm before fleeing.
+DJay snaps and beats Skinny nearly to death before attempting to revive him.
+When one of Skinny's associates confronts him, DJay seizes Skinny's gun and shoots the man in the arm before fleeing.

 Upon returning home, DJay finds the police waiting for him.
-He is arrested, but before being taken away, he entrusts Nola with his lyrics and puts her in charge of sending the songs to radio stations.
+He is arrested, but before being taken away, he entrusts Nola with his lyrics and instructs her to hustle every radio station in Memphis to play his songs.
 As DJay is led away, he shares a tearful look with Shug.
-DJay is sentenced to 11 months in prison for assault and firearm possession.
+DJay is sentenced to eleven months in prison for assault and firearm possession.

-While in prison, DJay is visited by Key, who informs him that Nola has successfully gotten radio DJs to play his songs, which have since become local hits.
+While in prison, DJay is visited by Key, who informs him that Nola has successfully gotten several radio DJs to put him into their rotations, and that he's now being recognized as a hot new talent in Memphis.
 Humbled by his success, DJay and Key begin discussing future business plans.
 In a final moment of validation, two correctional officers ask DJay to listen to their demo, and DJay, recognizing their ambition, agrees.